Compatibility Score

 It may combine zodiac, Day Master, spouse palace, Five Elements complement, Na Yin, and partner stars.

-Together these reflect attraction, stability, complement, pressure, and how you'll get along over time.
+Together these reflect attraction, stability, complement, pressure, and how you will get along over time.

 A high score vs. a low one

-A high score suggests more traditional support—though conflict can still show up.
+A high score suggests more traditional support, though conflict can still show up through communication, family pressure, or money habits.

 A low score points to clearer friction, not an impossible relationship.